miguelrochefort/awesome-adaptive-cards/README.md

 - [Adaptive Cards](https://github.com/microsoft/AdaptiveCards) - A new way for developers to exchange card content in a common and consistent way.

-- [Adaptive Cards Documentation](https://github.com/MicrosoftDocs/AdaptiveCards) - Documentation for Adaptive Cards
+- [Adaptive Cards Documentation](https://github.com/MicrosoftDocs/AdaptiveCards) - Documentation for Adaptive Cards.

-- [Made With Cards](https://github.com/MadeWithCards) - All the things Adaptive Cards
+- [Made With Cards](https://github.com/MadeWithCards) - All the things Adaptive Cards.

 ### Frameworks